By Redhotchilimist 5 Comments

 I haven't picked up Kage yet - He's not part of a season pass, so I'll at least wait until Capcom have stated their plans for Season 4.

 Capcom put out Street Fighter 30th Anniversary Collection this year too.
-It collects the arcade version of every version of Street Fighter from 1 to 3, which sounds like it shouldn't be too many but are a whopping actual 12 titles.
+It collects the arcade version of every version of Street Fighter from 1 to 3, which sounds like it shouldn't be too many but are in fact a whopping actual 12 titles.
 Most of them are Street Fighter 2 versions, then there's 3 each for Alpha and 3, with a measly one for SF1.
 It's also got a couple of bonuses I appreciated, with galleries of concept art for the games.
 It's uneven, though.

 Only Street Fighter 2 has dev commentary over the design documents, and I've seen enough official art over the years to know the devs didn't exactly put everything they had into this Museum mode.
 Similarly, there's a character page where you can look at some animations frame by frame for the different characters.
 But I gotta imagine it wouldn't be impossible for them to make something where it's easier to look at the sprites.
 It's probably just a matter of time and money, same as the game shipping without training modes and the devs then patching them in.